Qovery/terraform-provider-qovery/docs/resources/container.md

 Required:

 - `port` (Number) The port number to try to connect to
+- `scheme` (String) if the HTTP GET request should be done in HTTP or HTTPS.

 Optional:

 - `path` (String) The path that the HTTP GET request.
 By default it is `/`
-- `scheme` (String) if the HTTP GET request should be done in HTTP or HTTPS.
-Default is HTTP

 <a id="nestedatt--healthchecks--liveness_probe--type--tcp"></a>